Study of Magrolimab Combinations in Participants With Myeloid Malignancies

 • Individuals without degenerative or toxic encephalopathies.

-• Individuals with histological confirmation of AML by WHO criteria who achieved a CR or CRi with presence of MRD (MRD positive by flow cytometry assay, defined as ≥ 0.1% detectable MRD) after intensive induction chemotherapy with or without consolidation therapy, prior to starting maintenance therapy for newly diagnosed AML, and who are not candidates for hematopoietic stem cell transplantation (SCT) within 1 year of achievement of initial remission
+• Individuals with histological confirmation of AML by WHO criteria who achieved a complete remission (CR) or CR with incomplete hematologic recovery (CRi) with presence of MRD (MRD positive by flow cytometry assay, defined as ≥ 0.1% detectable MRD) after intensive induction chemotherapy with or without consolidation therapy, prior to starting maintenance therapy for newly diagnosed AML, and who are not candidates for hematopoietic stem cell transplantation (SCT) within 1 year of achievement of initial remission

 • ECOG performance status of 0 to 2